 In RA format

-Peter Lindroos was born at Pohja in Finland on 26th February 1944.
-Lindroos' voice is that of
+Peter Lindroos was born at Pohja in Finland on 26 February 1944.
+Lindroos' voice was that of

 an Italian spinto tenor, a type rarely encountered in Nordic countries.
 Lindroos studied at

 the Sibelius Academy in Helsinki.
 As he wanted to be an organist and a music teacher,